-- Eat foods that do not have a strong odor.
+- Eat foods that don’t have strong odors.

 - Eat cool foods instead of hot or spicy foods.

-- Avoid foods that are overly sweet, greasy, fried, or spicy, like rich desserts and French fries.
+- Avoid foods that are overly sweet, greasy, fried, or spicy.

 - If you need to rest, sit up or recline with your head raised for at least an hour after eating.